Detecting Road Obstacles by Erasing Them: Experiments

 \subsection{Datasets}

-We report empirical results on two datasets, the well-established {\it Fishyscapes Lost \& Found} benchmark and a new {\it Road Obstacles} dataset that we introduce in this paper to increase the diversity of road obstacles and surfaces.
+We report empirical results on two datasets, the well-established {\it Fishyscapes Lost \& Found}~\cite{Pinggera16} benchmark and a new {\it RoadObstacles21} dataset that we acquired in collaboration with colleagues at the University of Wuppertal as part of the Segment Me If You Can benchmark~\cite{Chan21b}.